JeffreyGong/Data550FinalProject/README.md

 # Generating the Final Report

-Generate the report by simply running the command make in the terminal.
+Generate the report by simply running this command in the terminal:

+>docker run -v "/$(pwd)"/report:/home/rstudio/project final_stage4

 The report is about a study on the effect of a dance intervention on PD patients, and contains a table describing the demographics of the patients, a table with their scores on psychosocial questionnaires, a table detailing linear models built to predict their psychosocial questionnaire scores, and a plot visualizing their responses to exit questionnaires.

 ## File Organization